Phahrolrazi Mohd Zawawi: Member of the Kedah State Legislative Assembly for Pengkalan Kundor (1999–2004 & 2008–2018)

-In the 1999 Kedah state election, he was nominated by his party PAS to contest for the Pengkalan Kundor against Abdul Ghani Jamaludin from BN and UMNO and went on to defeat him to be elected as the new Pengkalan Kundor MLA for his first term with a majority of 697 votes.
+In the 1999 Kedah state election, he was nominated by his party PAS to contest for the Pengkalan Kundor against BN candidate Abdul Ghani Jamaludin, Chairperson of UMNO Kuala Kedah branch and went on to defeat him to be elected as the new Pengkalan Kundor MLA for his first term with a majority of 697 votes.

 In the 2004 Kedah state election, he was renominated by PAS to seek for reelection as Pengkalan Kundor MLA.
 However this time, he was defeated by another candidate from BN and UMNO Mohd Jamil Md Idross who was also the Pengkalan Kundor MLA with a minority of 3,429 votes.

 In the 2008 Kedah state election, he was renominated once again by PAS to regain the Pengkalan Kundor state seat and he went on to defeat the BN and UMNO candidate again and reelected as the Pengkalan Kundor for his second term.

 In the 2013 Kedah state election, he was renominated twice again by his party PAS to defend his Pengkalan Kundor state seat and proceeded to defeat opponents and win again for his third term.